jonathanspw/solusvm-80ipblock/README.md

 define('PERCENT_THRESHOLD',82); Set the percent used threshold that the script should let IP blocks go to.
 After reaching this threshold their priority is reset to 0 unless they drop back below the threshold.

 define('COUNT_RESERVED_AS_USED',true); Should reserved IPs be counted as used

+define('DYNAMIC_BALANCING',true); Use dynamic block balancing to attempt to get blocks to equal usage and maintain it?